GaloisInc/daedalus/DEVELOPER.rst

   - add the module name "New" to the ``mods`` list in ``pdf-driver/Setup.hs`` (**CAVEAT**: as before, if the ``New.ddl`` isn't compilable by daedalus, this will break the rest of the build.)

+- And in either case, remember to update the respective cabal files:
+   - add the path to the ddl file to ``extra-source-files:``
+   - add the basename/module-name to both ``exposed-modules`` and ``autogen-modules``